sedelmeyer/cc-pyscript/docs/tutorial.rst

     # you have defined above.
 For the "test" stage, your pipenv
     # environment will be installed and your tests will execute using
     # the pytest test runner set to verbose mode.
 For the "answers"
-    # stage, the code in your cc-pydata package's main module will be
+    # stage, the code in your cc-pyscript package's main module will be
     # run.
     jobs:
     include: